 He calls himself the Country Gentleman, a sixty-something man dressed in overalls, a bright red shirt, and smile to light up the world.

-Six years ago, Curtis Reliford stopped for fuel at a Winslow gas station and was approached by two Indian boys who asked for change.
-Instead of shooing them away, Curtis looked at the shoes on the boys’ feet and thought about the truck and trailer of goods he was hauling from his home in Santa Cruz to his home state of Louisiana.
-He decided to give them something better than spare change: shoes and jeans, wrapped in compassion, and ended up spending a week with the family on the reservation, an experience that helped him shape his mission.
+Six years ago, Curtis Reliford stopped for fuel at a Winslow gas station and was approached by two Native-American boys who asked for change.
+Instead of shooing them away, Curtis looked at the shoes on the boys’ feet and thought about the truck and trailer of goods he was hauling from his home in Santa Cruz to his home-state of Louisiana.
+He decided to give them something better than spare change: shoes and jeans, wrapped in compassion.
+He ended up spending a week with the family on the reservation, an experience that helped him shape his mission.

 A Journey of Kindness